 CUMBERLAND — An upgrade to Allegany County’s bond rating by the national rating organization Moody’s in advance of an upcoming bond sale could save the county as much as $250,000 on debt refinancing.

-“This day in age, when the United States government is facing a downgrade, for Allegany County to get an upgrade shows our strengths,” said Allegany County Commission President Michael McKay on Wednesday.
+“This day and age, when the United States government is facing a downgrade, for Allegany County to get an upgrade shows our strengths,” said Allegany County Commission President Michael McKay on Wednesday.

-Moody’s upgraded the county from A1 to Aa3.
-The upgrade could save a quarter of a percent on interest rates.
+Moody’s upgraded the county from A1 to Aa3, a move that could save a quarter of a percent on interest rates.

 “We have kept the tax rate low and have lowered it, and reduced the size of government,” McKay said.

-Those moves have helped the county’s financial position, he said.
+Those steps have helped the county’s financial position, he said.